 Pin in place.
 For the best possible result, hand baste the facing in place, or if you are confident, you can just pin.

 Sew all the way around the neckline, binding facing upwards, close to the inside fold and keeping your stitching an even distance from the neckline edge.
 Give the entire neckline a final press and you are done.

 This method of finishing can be used on both necklines and armholes.

 So why am I telling you all this?
 I have a feeling you might be using this method soon.
-The Easy Breezy Blouse pattern is currently in development, and all being well, will be released in June.
-To get the perfect finish on your armholes, you'll want to use this mini bias facing.
+We have a Racerback tank t-shirt pattern coming out tomorrow that you will really love.
+To get the perfect finish on your neckline and armholes, you'll want to use this mini bias facing.